ChristianLempa/cheat-sheets/networking/create-dkim-keypair.md

 # Generate a DKIM Keypair

-We use the [OpenSSL](../tools/openssl) tool to generate a DKIM private and public keypair.
+Use the [OpenSSL](../tools/openssl.md) tool to generate a DKIM private and public keypair.

 `openssl genrsa -out dkim_private.pem 2048`